yugabyte/yugabyte-db/docs/content/preview/explore/query-1-performance/pg-stat-progress-create-index.md

 ### Online index backfill

-When an index is created on an existing table, YugabyteDB will automatically backfill existing data into the index in an online manner (that is, while continuing to serve other concurrent writes and traffic).
-For more details on how this is done, see [Online Index Backfill](https://github.com/yugabyte/yugabyte-db/blob/master/architecture/design/online-index-backfill.md).

-* YugabyteDB can now build indexes on non-empty tables while online, without failing other concurrent writes.
-When you add a new index to a table that is already populated with data, you can now use the YSQL [`CREATE INDEX`](../../../api/ysql/the-sql-language/statements/ddl_create_index/#semantics) statement to enable building these indexes in an online manner, without requiring downtime.
+YugabyteDB can build indexes on non-empty tables while online, without failing other concurrent writes.
+When you add a new index to a table that is already populated with data, you can use the YSQL [`CREATE INDEX`](../../../api/ysql/the-sql-language/statements/ddl_create_index/#semantics) statement to enable building these indexes in an online manner, without requiring downtime.
 For details how online backfill of indexes works, see the [Online Index Backfill](https://github.com/yugabyte/yugabyte-db/blob/master/architecture/design/online-index-backfill.md) design document.
-* Backfilling an index while online is disable by default.
-To enable online index backfilling, set the `yb-tserver` [`--ysql_disable_index_backfill`](../../../reference/configuration/yb-tserver/#ysql-disable-index-backfill) flag to `false` when starting YB-TServers.
-Note: Do not use this flag in a production cluster yet.
-For details on how this works, see [Online Index Backfill](https://github.com/yugabyte/yugabyte-db/blob/master/architecture/design/online-index-backfill.md)

 The following table describes the view columns: